 Each person has a unique personality, which sometimes conflicts with cultural gender stereotypes.
 However, this does not change nor lessen their God-assigned gender.
 Furthermore, our gender represents the image of God.
 Therefore, it is important that we embrace the roles and responsibilities of our gender, regardless of our personality or preferences.
 Men should embrace their role(s) as son, brother, husband and father, as according to the teaching of Scripture.
 Likewise, women should embrace their role(s) as daughter, sister, wife and mother.
 These roles come with responsibilities, as we will see in the next section.

 Gender roles in the home

-Ephesians 5:21-30 “Submit to one another out of reverence for Christ.
+Ephesians 5:21-33: “[B]e subject to one another in the fear of Christ.
 Wives, be subject to your own husbands, as to the Lord.
 For the husband is the head of the wife, as Christ also is the head of the church, He Himself being the Savior of the body.
 But as the church is subject to Christ, so also the wives ought to be to their husbands in everything.

 Christ-like leadership is never domineering, selfish, demanding nor harsh.
 Likewise, submission does not require passive acquiescence to a husband’s decision.
-Godly leadership is both “understanding” and “seeks the good of others more than self.”
-(Philippians 2:1-11) Jesus modeled sacrificial leadership with His life and taught it to His disciples.
+Godly leadership is both understanding and “regard[ing] one another as more important than” self (Philippians 2:1-11).
+Jesus modeled sacrificial leadership with His life and taught it to His disciples.
 (Mark 10:42-45)